Sydney Park Wetlands Alexandria

 Is this the right park for you?

-• Public transport rating: super easy, a short walk from Martin Place or St James train station or stroll around from Circular Quay
+• a short walk from Martin Place or St James train station or stroll around from Circular Quay

-• Playground: – but ducks and eels in the lake might work 😉
+• No playground – but the kids will love ducks and eels in the lake might work

 Where: Mrs Macquaries Rd, Sydney